-The shell thickness predictions from a 2-D^[46] and a 3-D^[2] FE-based thermal model for casting steel and aluminum are shown in Figures 19 and 20, respectively.
-Profiles at the mold exit and in the secondary cooling are compared.
-Temperature gradients through the shell are linear at the mold exit.
-The shell thickness at the mold exit is ~20 mm for a typical case, as shown in Figure 19, and its surface temperature drops to 70 pct of the melting (liquidus) temperature, T_m in absolute degrees (K).
-In contrast, Figure 20 shows that during the DC casting of aluminum, the solidifying shell may exit the short mold relatively hotter at 85 pct of T_m .
+The shell thickness predictions from a 2-D^[45] and a 3-D^[2] FE based thermal model for casting steel and aluminum are shown in Figures 19 and 20 respectively.
+Profiles at mold exit and in the secondary cooling are compared.
+Temperature gradients through the shell are linear at mold exit.
+The shell thickness at mold exit is ~20 mm for a typical steel, as shown in Figure 19, and its surface temperature drops to 70% of the melting (liquidus) temperature, T_m in absolute degrees (K).
+In contrast, Figure 20, shows that during the D.C. casting of aluminum, the solidifying shell may exit the short mold relatively hotter at 85% of T_m .
 This may leave the shell in a mushy state if the solidification range of the alloy is large, such as ~100 °C for an AA5182 alloy.
-Shrinkage of the surface caused by subsequent cooling of the mushy shell by chill water can force the exudation of interdendritic liquid droplets and result in a very rough cast surface, as shown in Figure 4(b).
+Shrinkage of the surface caused by subsequent cooling of the mushy shell by chill water can force the exudation of inter-dendritic liquid droplets, and result in a very rough cast surface, as shown in Figure 4(a).
 For an AA1050 alloy, the solidification range is <20 °C, so the surface appearance is much smoother.